rng-guy/NFSMWBartender/README.txt

    the "NFSMW ExtraOptions" mod by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' "NFSMWExtraOptionsSettings.ini" configuration file.
-Note that you can still change the maximum available Heat level with just VltEd instead: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry is what sets the maximum Heat level (1-10) at Blacklist rival #XY.
+Note that you can still change the maximum available Heat level with just VltEd alone: The "0xe8c24416" parameter of a given "race_bin_XY" VltEd entry is what sets the maximum Heat level (1-10) at Blacklist rival #XY.

  • If you do not install the optional missing textures ("FixMissingTextures.end"), then the game